 The Asia Society Policy Institute (ASPI) has developed a digital toolkit with the goal of ensuring that Belt and Road Initiative (BRI) infrastructure projects are mutually beneficial, equitable, inclusive, and environmentally and socially sustainable.
-Currently available in English and Chinese (Simplified), this toolkit is designed to support local communities as well as stakeholders in BRI host countries and China, among other international third-party stakeholders, in strengthening two critical aspects of infrastructure development — stakeholder engagement and environmental and social impact assessment (ESIA).
+Currently available in English, Chinese (Simplified), Bahasa Indonesia, Khmer, and Lao, this toolkit is designed to support local communities as well as stakeholders in BRI host countries and China, among other international third-party stakeholders, in strengthening two critical aspects of infrastructure development — stakeholder engagement and environmental and social impact assessment (ESIA).
 The toolkit aims to ensure that both stakeholder engagement and ESIAs are conducted properly throughout the life cycle of an infrastructure project.

 For any given BRI project, this toolkit will enable you to gauge where you are in the project life cycle; identify your own roles and responsibilities; learn about the expectations for Chinese financiers, developers, and contractors, as well as the host country government; review relevant laws, policies, and guidelines; explore additional resources; and understand the meaning of key acronyms and technical terms.